kath-a-rine/reading-notes/401/class-03.md

 ***Can a class declaration be hoisted?***

-Yes, however it's values are not initialized.
+No, as it's values are not initialized.
 Functions can be called in code before they are defined, but classes must be defined before they are constructed.

 ***How would you describe a constructor and contextual “this” to a non-technical friend?***